 Rabbi Susan Goldberg isn’t going to stop reminding you about the good stuff.
 That’s her now, shouting from the rooftops about empathy, love and justice.
 It’s not just her message, it’s part of an infectious and joyful worldview that has transformed each community she touches.
 Through spirituality, creativity and wisdom, her leadership inspires care for both the inner world and the world around us.

-Rabbi Susan is the founder of Nefesh, an open hearted spiritual community capturing the energy and vitality of LA’s east side.
+Rabbi Susan is the founder of Nefesh, an open hearted, progressive spiritual community capturing the energy and vitality of LA’s east side.
 A fourth generation Angeleno raised in Red Hill (that’s Echo Park and Silverlake) she has a special focus on revitalizing LA’s east side Jewish community to again be an active part of the multicultural beauty of these neighborhoods.
-She led the renewal of the historic Wilshire Blvd Temple in Koreatown from 2013 -2019 and Temple Beth Israel of Highland Park from 2008-2013.
+She helped to lead the renewal of the historic Wilshire Blvd Temple in Koreatown from 2013 -2019 and Temple Beth Israel of Highland Park from 2008-2013.
 She also served as rabbi in residence for East Side Jews, a project of the Silverlake Independent JCC.
 She has been featured in the Los Angeles Times, Lilith Magazine, The New York Times, Pasadena Magazine, the Jewish Journal, Southern California Public Radio and more.

 Rabbi Susan was ordained by the Academy for Jewish Religion California.
 Prior to becoming a rabbi, she was a dancer and choreographer, performing in venues all over the world.
 She taught Laban Movement Analysis at Loyola Marymount, Cal State Long Beach, UCLA, and CalArts.